September 29, 2025

-- First, it is important to be clear about your intentions – Why do you want to pursue medical school abroad?
-Is there something about the training aboard that will help you achieve your goals?
-Are you confident in your decision to pursue a medical career?
-Reflecting on yourself and your motivations is an important first step.
+- First, it is important to be clear about your intentions – why do you want to pursue medical school abroad?
+Is there something about the training abroad that will help you achieve your goals?
+Are you confident in your decision to pursue a career as a medical doctor?

-- For programs in other countries, including the Caribbean, you can refer to the LCME Directory of Accredited Medical Education Programs
+- For programs in other countries, including the Caribbean, you can refer to the LCME Directory of Accredited Medical Education Programs for more information.

 - Be sure the Medical Education (i.e. MD program) and MD Graduate Education (Residency) are accredited.

-- Be realistic about the financial costs of international tuition fees, exchange rate differences, travel and living costs as these costs significantly higher than in Canada.
+- Be realistic about the financial costs of international tuition fees, exchange rate differences, travel and living costs as these costs can be significantly higher than in Canada.
 For example, studying Medicine in the USA can be up to 5X higher than in Canada.

-- In the USA, there is also the option to complete a Doctor of Osteopathic Medicine (DO) degree.
-Discover what DO is, and if it is the right path for you.
+- In the U.S., there is also the option to complete a Doctor of Osteopathic Medicine (DO) degree.
+Discover what a DO is, and if it is the right path for you.

-Comprehensive guides
+Comprehensive video guides

 Personal Statement